benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/v0.4/syntax.md

 **Nouns** are straightforward: a noun refers to a person, place, thing, or idea.
 Noun nodes are written `N` in the formal syntax.

-**Verbs** in OGTRTA are a little bit different from English verbs.
-OGTRTA has no adjectives or prepositions, so verbs fill the role of both.
-It is possible, though, to emulate adjectives and prepositions; see the [extensions](./extensions.md) page for ideas.
+**Verbs** in OGTRTA refer to actions, states, qualities, and relations.
+OGTRTA does not have separate classes for adjectives and prepositions, so verbs fill the role of both.
+It is possible, though, to emulate separate classes of adjectives and prepositions; see the [extensions](./extensions.md) page for ideas.
 Verb nodes are written `V` in the formal syntax.

 **Conjunctions** connect syntax nodes (phrases and sentences) as peers — i.e. without subordinating one node to the other.
 English conjunctions include such useful words as "and", "or", "while", "because", "so", and so on.
 Conjunction nodes are written `CONJ` in the formal syntax.